DATA VISUALIZATION AND CONTENT MARKETING STRATEGIST, Berkeley, Calif. (September 2001 – present)

-Manage BCG's network of freelance thought-leadership writers, manage the editorial development of interactives and infographics, and lead the development of editorial best practices.
-Promoted from senior writer at BCG, where I collaborated with leading consultants to write and edit thought-leadership content on BCG Perspectives that builds robust media coverage, positive word-of-mouth marketing, and strong brand awareness, and where I managed BCG's editorial content strategy across multiple digital formats and platforms on such topics as big data, digital transformation, education, and pricing.
+Scaled up and coached BCG's network of 28 high-performing freelance thought-leadership writers, managed the editorial development of innovative interactive and infographic data visualizations, and led the development of efficient editorial best practices.
+Promoted from senior writer at BCG, where I collaborated with leading consultants to write and edit thought-leadership content on bcg.com that builds robust media coverage, positive word-of-mouth marketing, and strong brand awareness, and where I advanced BCG's editorial content strategy across multiple digital formats and platforms on such topics as big data, digital transformation, technology, education, marketing, and pricing.

 CHIEF CONTENT EDITOR, JACK WELCH MANAGEMENT INSTITUTE (March 2010 – April 2011)